HeinerKremer/conditional-moment-restrictions/README.md

 ### Code example
-KEL estimators can be trained following the below syntax.
-The code can also be found in the notebook [example.ipynb](https://github.com/HeinerKremer/conditional-moment-restrictions/blob/main/example.ipynb).
+All estimators can be trained following the below syntax.
+The code can be run in the notebook [example.ipynb](https://github.com/HeinerKremer/conditional-moment-restrictions/blob/main/example.ipynb).

 ```python
 import torch